tzeikob/javascript-patterns/control-flow/parallel-execution/readme.md

 # The Parallel Execution Pattern

-The parallel execution pattern belongs to the category of those design patterns called **async control flow** patterns.
-In use cases where we don't need to execute asynchronous tasks in sequential order one after the other, we can spawn the execution of each task in **parallel** and wait to be notified when all of them are done.
-By convention when we are referring to a parallel execution we actually mean that the tasks are executed concurrently, which is a more accurate term.
+The parallel execution pattern belongs to the category of those design patterns called **control flow** patterns.
+In use cases where there is no requirement to execute a list of asynchronous tasks in a strict sequential order, it's better to spawn the execution of each task in **parallel** and wait to be notified when all of them are done.
+By convention when we are referring to a parallel execution we actually mean that the tasks are executed **concurrently**, which is a more accurate term.

-## Explanation

-The execution of such pattern should be considered as completed when all given tasks have been completed, unless a task throws an error which means that the execution should be rejected along with the thrown error.
+According to this pattern we expect to have a collection of asynchronous tasks which all must be invoked at once in parallel.
+During the execution any result computed by a task must be collected to a shared location, this will be the completion value of the execution.
+The execution should be considered as fulfilled if and only if all of the tasks are completed.
+In case a task throws an error the execution should be immediately rejected given back the thrown error and ignore any result collected by other tasks so far.

+## Implementation

 This pattern can be implemented using either old school **callbacks** or the more development friendly **promises** and **async functions**, where either implementation should give us the same execution.

 ### Parallel execution with callbacks